osse99/SIM702X-NB-Iot/README.md

 SIM7020g breakout board
 39 Kohm resistor to pull PWRPIN high and keep SIM7020 in POWD state

+Fragments of the code is similar to/copied from TinyGSM

 # This is work in progress